 Right now I am starting my PhD in Pharmaceutical Sciences in the subfield of immunology.
 My studies will focus on the immunological mechanisms of vaccines.
 So, my plan for the next four years is to carry out a doctorate and take advantage of all the associated opportunities.

-Santander Scholarships, in collaboration with the University of Pennsylvania, represented for Sonia a unique opportunity for personal and professional growth at all levels as well as the chance to get out of her comfort zone to boost her development with outstanding teachers and a dynamic methodology.
+Santander Open Academy, in collaboration with the University of Pennsylvania, represented for Sonia a unique opportunity for personal and professional growth at all levels as well as the chance to get out of her comfort zone to boost her development with outstanding teachers and a dynamic methodology.

 Aimed at helping you improve your language skills to grow personally and professionally, Banco Santander is launching another English course, but this time in collaboration with the British Council.